MarcoFele98/MarcoFele98/README.md

 ## Why ?

-I often play with computational and analytical models by replicating scientific articles and other small projects, mainly as a personal learning experience.
+I often play with computational and analytical models by replicating scientific articles and other small projects, as a personal learning experience and because I like it.
 I recently decided to share some of my efforts here, mostly to document my progress.
 I have also presented some of these projects at my university.

 ## What ?